MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 :::image type="content" source="media/Exported_CSV.png" alt-text="Screenshot of .csv file of recent admin actions":::

-> [!CAUTION]
+> [!NOTE]
-> If you close your browser while actions are in-progress, they will not show in the .csv file.
-Failed actions are viewable in the recent actions panel, but are omitted in the exported .csv file.
+>If you close the browser while actions are in-progress, they will not be recorded in the panel or .csv file.
+Failed actions are recorded in the panel, but are removed once you exit the current session.
+The export .csv file will not contain failed actions.

 ## Bulk site edits